sammilucia/TrelloX/README.md

 ## History

-### 2017-10-13
+### 2017-10-13 version 1.0.33
+?
+Initial release.
+Freezing features, bugfixed only now
 + Merged tagging code
++ Merged list collapsing code
 + Merged line breaking code
 + Merged separator card code
-+ Page now only redraws when something changes
++ Page now only redraws when something changes, uses only 5-10% CPU (and battery)
-+ Minor cosmetic tweaks
++ Cosmetic clarifications
 - ...So removed power-saving, no longer required!
 !
 Fixed regressions from new code
+!
+Fixed duplication of collapse arrows
+!
+Fixed TrelloX icon was greyed out in Chrome bar

 ### 2017-10-12
 + Added power-saving mode when on battery